LightAndLight/2d-visibility/exercise-4/index.md

   For the Z-order trick to work, only the sides that lead to "outward emanating" shadows should generate shadow objects.
   This would also be a performance improvement, because each occluder would generate fewer shadows.

+* Equates "point is lit" with "point is in player character's line of sight".

+  This system behaves as if there is a single light source in the same position as the player character.
+  When this is the case, whether or not a point is lit corresponds to whether it's in the player's line of sight.
+  This doesn't hold for static light sources.
+  A static light source illuminates its surroundings regardless of what the player character can see.
+  The player character's line of sight determines which points/entities should be rendered.

 ## References